 The Research Chair in Community Social Pediatrics aims to promote academic excellence in research on the social determinants of health specific to the development of children and adolescents living in vulnerable conditions.

-Children and adolescents living in economically and socially vulnerable conditions are overrepresented among those with behavioral, developmental and learning difficulties in Quebec.
-To address the problems facing youth in several disadvantaged neighborhoods across the province, Dr Gilles Julien developed the Community Social Pediatrics (CSP) model integrating different individualized interventions for youth and their families.
+To address the problems facing youth in several disadvantaged neighborhoods across the province, the Marcelle and Jean Coutu Research Chair in Community Social Pediatrics at the University of Montreal is based on specific intervention models and programs.
+Dr Gilles Julien developed the Community Social Pediatrics (CSP) model integrating different individualized interventions for youth and their families.
 The model was inspired by the ecobiodevelopmental framework that guides various interventions for children exposed to economic and social poverty.

 The framework accounts for the impact of such adversity on a child’s developmental trajectory and refers to ‘toxic stress’ as a result of prolonged activation of biological responses to stress due to a sustained exposure to adverse experiences in early childhood.
 Early exposure to adverse experiences can also affect the natural coping capacities needed to face later challenges.
 Moreover, it can increase the risk that the vulnerable context itself perpetuates within the community through a cycle of abuse that promotes inappropriate social behaviors (Edalati & Conrod, 2020).

 Although the CSP model is widely implemented in various communities across the province, it has not yet been evaluated with respect to its long-term effects.